SemiCroustii/ubox-camera-ha/README.md

 ### Common Issues

 1. **Authentication Failed**
-   - Verify your Ubia portal username and password
+   - Verify your Ubox portal username and password
    - Ensure your account has access to the camera devices

 2. **No Devices Found**
-   - Check that your cameras are properly registered in the Ubia portal
+   - Check that your cameras are properly registered in the Ubox portal
    - Verify the API response format matches expectations

 3. **Connection Errors**
    - Check your internet connection
-   - Verify the Ubia portal is accessible
+   - Verify the Ubox portal is accessible
    - Check Home Assistant logs for detailed error messages

 ### Logging